 Q: How much time should I allow to participate in a 9Health Fair?

 A: Most participants spend about two hours learning about their health.
-Depending on your interests and the site you choose, the health fair can take anywhere from 30 minutes to four hours.
+Depending on your interests and the site you choose, your 9Health Fair experience can take anywhere from 30 minutes to four hours.

 AFTER Fair Frequently Asked Questions